 Executive Committee – This committee oversees all of the initial eligibility decisions, structural and financial decisions of NCHC run events (Basketball Nationals, etc.), such as locations, dates, fees structure, programs “good standing” status, special events (All-American Game), and the selection process for other committees.

 Regional Committee – The functions of this committee are to interact with local programs concerning eligibility and to suggest eligibility changes.
-The Regional Committee is also in place to rule on appeals to decisions made by other committees (Executive &/or EAB.)
+The Regional Committee is also in put in place to rule on appeals to decisions made by other committees (Executive &/or EAB.)
 The Regional Committee typically consist of 6-12 members, when need arises this committee can be expanded to as many as 30 leaders.
 No boys or girls program will have more than 1 position, as this committee is made up from programs around the nation.
 The members of this committee also involve people that are involved with running the NCHC Post Season Events.

 Eligibility Advisory Board (EAB) – This board changes every year.
 The members of the committee are made up of the coaches and athletic directors that attend the National Tournament.
 Currently the EAB has 400+ members.

 The EAB has two primary functions: